 Aircraft Hull Insurance

 Aircraft hull insurance covers any physical damage to the plane itself while it is on the ground.
 This can come in two different types – motion and non-motion.
-Non-motion coverage is for damage as a result of things like vandalism, an accident with an uninsured vehicle, or weather events.
-Motion hull insurance covers damage sustained during takeoff or landing.

-Aircraft crew members are typically insured by the company that they work for.
+Aircraft crew members are typically insured by the company they work for.
 The pilot and cabin crew would have their own insurance through their company’s workers’ compensation and don’t need to be covered under your aircraft insurance.